BSc Specialization Application Tips

 There are nine specializations that draw on the available Computer Science seats:

-Do not apply for three choices from within the nine specializations noted above.
-If your application isn't competitive for your first two CPSC choices, it will not be competitive for a third.
+You are permitted to apply for up to two specializations within the computer science umbrella.
+This is because if your application isn't competitive for your first two CPSC choices, it will not be competitive for a third.

 Some students guess that specializations with higher admission averages are academically more challenging.
 However, this isn't necessarily the case.
 Admission averages reflect both the number of applicants and available spots, rather than the difficulty of the specialization, and these numbers can vary each year as the number of seats changes.